-AAP owns a significant limited partner interest in us and, through its 100% member interest in PAA GP LLC, our non-economic general partner interest.
-GP LLC owns a limited partner interest and non-economic general partner interest in AAP.
-The Class A limited partners of AAP, together with the holders of the AAP Management Units, collectively own 100% of the economic interests in AAP.
-The following table sets forth the percentage ownership of the Class A limited partners of AAP, including our directors and Named Executive Officers, and the resulting economic interest of such limited partners and the holders of the AAP Management Units as a group, in each case as of March 28, 2022:
+Plains AAP owns a significant limited partner interest in us and, indirectly through its 100% member interest in PAA GP LLC, our non-economic general partner interest.
+GP LLC owns the non-economic general partner interest in Plains AAP.
+The Class A limited partners of Plains AAP collectively own 100% of the economic interests in Plains AAP.
+The following table sets forth the percentage ownership of the Class A limited partners of Plains AAP, including certain of our directors and Named Executive Officers, as of March 25, 2024:

 Name of Owner and Address (in the case of Owners of more than 5%) Percentage Ownership of Plains AAP, L.P.
-Class A LP Interest Economic Interest in Plains AAP, L.P.
-(1)
+Class A LP Interest (1)

-Plains GP Holdings, L.P. and Plains All American GP LLC 80.6% 80.4%
+Plains GP Holdings, L.P.
+84.8%

 333 Clay Street, Suite 1600

 Houston, TX 77002

-KAFU Holdings (QP), L.P. and Affiliates 5.8% 5.8%

-1800 Avenue of the Stars, 3rd Floor

-Los Angeles, CA 90067

-Lynx Holdings I, LLC 1.3% 1.3%
+Lynx Holdings I, LLC 1.4%

-John T. Raymond 3.4% 3.4%
+John T. Raymond 3.6%

-Greg L. Armstrong 1.9% 1.9%
+Greg L. Armstrong 1.9%

+Willie Chiang

-Harry N. Pefanis 0.9% 0.9%
+Harry N. Pefanis

-Richard McGee 0.2% 0.2%
+Richard McGee

+Jeremy Goebel

-Various Individual Investors 5.9% 5.9%
+Various Individual and Other Investors 7.0%

-AAP Management Unitholders (2) 0.2%